Search Research Catalogue

 As a result of efforts to end homelessness among U.S. veterans, more former service members are entering permanent supportive housing (PSH).
 While PSH has been successfully used to house homeless veterans, more research is needed about services beyond housing placement … Continue reading

-Escape Routes: Meta-Analysis of Homelessness in L.A.
+Escape Routes: Meta-Analysis of Los Angeles County

 Economic Roundtable